MatSciRE/Material_Science_Relation_Extraction/README.md

 Training the Joint Extraction Model(Pointer Network model over Structured_dataset.jsonl)
 =====================================================================
-    All files are present in the folder "/home/samir-pg/Knowledge_Graph/Joint_Extraction_Model/Dataset_Creation_Related_Code"
+    All files are present in the folder "MatSciRE/Material_Science_Relation_Extraction/code"
     1. Divide the Structured_dataset.jsonl into train, dev and test sets run divide_dataset_in_dev_train_test.py :
             i.
 Update the "input_filepath" to point to the "Structured_dataset.jsonl" file created in the previous section. ii.
 Update "dev_limit" and "test_limit" variables in the above code to the number of points in the dev and test set respectively.
             Three files (train.jsonl, test.jsonl and dev.jsonl) will be created as the output.

     2. Generate .sent, .pointer and .tup files for each of train.jsonl, test.jsonl and dev.jsonl run gen_dataset_for_JEModel.py :
-            1. update the variable "input_filepath" to point to the train.jsonl file.
+            1. Update the variable "input_filepath" to point to the train.jsonl file.
               Output : train.sent , train.pointer and train.tup files would be generated

-            2. Repeat the above process for test.jsonl and dev.jsonl
+            2. Repeat the above process for test.jsonl and dev.jsonl.

-    3. Place all the files generated in step 2, inside a folder appropriately named.
-Like the one below:- /home/samir-pg/Knowledge_Graph/Joint_Extraction_Model/dataset/Battery_ds_v2 In addition, also place the pre-trained word embeddings "w2v.txt" inside this folder.

-    4. Train the model:
+    3. Train the model for pointer-network model without BERT:
         "python3 ptrnet_decoder.py gpu_id random_seed source_data_dir target_data_dir train"
-            source_data_dir => should be the the folder created in step 3.
+            source_data_dir => should be the the folder created by user.
+        Test model:
+         "python3 ptrnet_decoder.py gpu_id random_seed source_data_dir target_data_dir test"
             Please refer the following github page to understand more about how to train/test the model:- https://github.com/nusnlp/PtrNetDecoding4JERE

+    4. For BERT, RoBERTa, MatBERT, SciBERT models, use helper.py to change the embeddings.
+       Follow the MatBERT_Final.ipynb file for examples.

 =============================== END ====================================